Capital punishment debate in the United States: Deterrence and brutalization

 The extent to which the deterrence argument is well-founded, however, is far from the only interesting and important aspect of this common justification of capital punishment.
 In fact, current conceptualizations of the deterrence argument are also paramount, insofar as they implicitly operate under the assumption that the media and publicity are integral to shaping individuals' awareness and understandings of capital punishment.
 In other words, current conceptualizations of the deterrence argument presuppose that most people are made aware of executions through the media's coverage of said executions, which means that the media's selection of executions to cover, as well as the media's coverage of said executions are necessary for the deterrence effect to transpire.
 In this regard, in contemporary society, the deterrence argument relies upon the implicit understanding that people's understandings and actions – including actions that may deprive an individual of life – are influenced by the media.
 Although it is increasingly unclear as to whether or not the media's coverage has affected criminal behavior, it is necessary to examine how the media's coverage of executions and, more abstractly, its holistic construction of capital punishment has shaped people's actions and understandings related to this controversial practice.

-A 2021 study found no evidence that capital punishment deterred murder.

 In a 1992 study of violence in a male prison population, James Gilligan, a former prison mental health service director, wrote: The men I know already feel so spiritually dead that they long for physical death as well.
 For many, the only means capable of expressing in a final catharsis the rage that is within them, so as to settle at last their accounts with the world, is the fantasy of a shoot-out with the police...
 If anything, death is a promise of peace, which makes it understandable that executions and capital punishment encourage more murders than they deter.